25 Brilliant Cooking Shortcuts You’ll Wish You Knew Sooner

 To remove corn from the cob quickly, stand the cob upright in the centre of a Bundt pan.
 Holding the top of the cob steady, stroke a chef’s knife downward along the sides to remove kernels.
 Scrape the cob with the back of the knife to release juices.
 Kernels and juice collect in the Bundt pan—meaning one less mess for you to clean up.

-Check out these ways you’re using your kitchen appliances wrong.
+Here are the ways you’re using your kitchen appliances wrong.

 Skip the pasta rinse